IT trainers design and deliver training courses in information technology both in person and online

 Working hours

-Working hours are typically 9am to 5pm, Monday to Friday, although you may need to carry out staff training outside office hours or at weekends.
+Working hours are typically 9am to 5pm, Monday to Friday.
+You may need to conduct staff training outside office hours or at weekends.

 What to expect

-• Being well presented is important, but dress codes vary with different employers and client groups.
+• Dress codes vary with different employers and client groups, but being well presented is important.

-• Travel within the working day is frequently necessary and many assignments require absence from home overnight.
+• Travel within the working day is necessary to visit clients and you may need to stay away from home overnight.

 • Depending on the organisation, your job may involve overseas travel.